Skip to main

 Held every two years, the Hammer International Book Arts Biennale honors Carolyn and Victor Hammer and their legacy to fine printing by inviting distinguished scholars and book artists to lecture on printing, typography, illustration, bookbinding, graphic design, and other aspects of the book arts.

 The Hammer Biennale is made possible by an endowment established through the King Library Press.
-Gifts to the Hammer Biennale Fund are most welcome.
+Gifts to the King Library Press are most welcome.

 Recent speakers have included: